philipdev/stateflow/README.md

 * set(name, service)
 * onStateActive(service, event, listener) - listen for events on the service (name or object) while the state is active (aka automatically removed)
 * onFlowActive(service, event, listener) - listen for events on the service (name or object) while the flow is running
-* installTimeout(timeout, listener) - listener can be a function or an event to be emitted, if the listener or timeout is an integer in milliseconds, if arguments are omitted then the last is used after the last cancelTimeout()
+* installTimeout(timeout, listener) - listener can be a function or an event to be emitted, if arguments are omitted then the last is used after the last cancelTimeout()
 * cancelTimeout() - cancel a previously installed timeout, always executed on state exit
 * stateComplete(event) - try to complete the current state with the specified event.